-Muhammad has been working as a journalist for the last 13 years.
-He currently works with the VSH News TV news channel, based in Pakistan.
-Muhammad primarily reports on political developments in the country.
+Iqbal has worked as a broadcast journalist for the last 14 years for a Balochi TV news channel of Balochistan.
+He is currently working as a freelance journalist, based in Pakistan.
+Baloch primarily reports on political developments in the country.

 Narendra is a journalist with over 17 years of experience.
 He is currently working as Senior Editor at the Navbharat Times, New Delhi, a leading Hindi news paper by the Times of India group, where he covers national politics.

 Samina works at Suno FM Radio Network, Pakistan's largest and leading radio station.
 She has been with electronic media for the last seven years where she has reported on women's rights and gender equality, for example.
 She has previously worked with PTv, Capital TV, Radio Pakistan and Mashriq TV.

 Vinaya, award-winning journalist and IVLP alumna, has worked on diverse issues.
 Her work on gender led to conversations around workplace sexual harassment, much before the #MeToo movement.
 She has reported on a plethora of different subjects including elections, climate change disasters and terror attacks.

 Mukradir is an investigative journalist covering human rights, politics, security and migration, to name a few.
 He has by-lines in publications such as the Wall Street Journal, Al Jazeera, VICE News and Irrawaddy.
 Muktadir won the 22nd Human Rights Press Awards in 2018.

 Subhajoy is a journalist based in Kolkata.
 He writes on civic issues, health, environment and the heritage of Kolkata.